 Remembrance Sunday in St Albans

-Councillor Edgar Hill will be joined by leaders of the major faiths at the event to honour the nation’s war dead.
+Councillor Geoff Harrison will be joined by leaders of major faiths at the event to honour the nation’s war dead.

 Everyone is welcome to come and pay their respects to the members of Britain’s armed forces who lost their lives in two World Wars and other conflicts.

-Representatives of air, sea and army cadets, the Guiding and Scout movements, the Police and other uniformed services will be present.
+The Mayor will lead a parade through the City Centre at 10.30am with representatives of the Royal British Legion, air, sea and army cadets, the Guiding and Scout movements, the Police and other uniformed services.

 Honorary Aldermen and Councillors from County, District, Town and Parish Councils will also be in attendance.